Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 It offers crucial information about those boats including their MMSI, vessel name, type of vessel, its length, and radio call design.

 Another important highlight of this radio is its Log Distress Calls.
-Basically, this works by saving about 10 distress calls from other boats and up to 20 individual distress calls that can later be used for search and rescue operations.
+This works by saving about ten distress calls from other boats and up to 20 individual distress calls that can later be used for search and rescue operations.

 Speaking of rescue operations, this model also has the MOB (Man Over Board) function that allows you to keep record of the exact position and time of the MOB.